-Esports are organized multi-player gaming competitions.
-Though they are played via human-computer interfaces, they share many qualities with physical sports: they are a big business, valued at around $610 million globally, and their players can acquire celebrity status, significant wealth, and physical injuries as a result of their participation.
-One of the earliest instances of organized esports occurred in 1980 with an Atari Space Invaders competition with 10,000 players.
-In the 1990s, the popularity of games such as Doom and Starcraft helped accelerate the rise of esports.
-Today their popularity has continued to grow.
+eSports are organized multi-player gaming competitions.
+Though they are played via human-computer interfaces, they share many qualities with physical sports: they are a big business, with brand investment projected to reach $1.5 billion by 2020, and their players can acquire celebrity status, significant wealth, and even physical injuries as a result of their participation.

 Key Facts In This Video